Recovering Preferences from Finite Data: Main results

 \end{theorem} The proof of Theorem~\ref{thm:2} is in Appendix~\ref{app:proof:thm-2}.
 One challenge is that the class of preferences may be very rich, which increases the potential for overfitting: the noise in the data may be misinterpreted as being part of the subject's true preference.
 And indeed, for many common spaces of alternatives, it can be shown that one can rationalize perfectly any finite set of observations by a locally strict preference.
 Imposing that the class of preferences be closed allows to overcome this difficulty.

-We stress that Theorem~\ref{thm:consistency} requires \emph{no assumption} on the error probability function $q$, other than measurability and asking that the subject be more likely to follow his preference than to make a mistake.
+We stress that Theorem~\ref{thm:2} requires \emph{no assumption} on the error probability function $q$, other than measurability and asking that the subject be more likely to follow his preference than to make a mistake.
 Alice may remain agnostic about the dependence of $q$ on the underlying preference $\succeq$ and the alternatives to choose from $x$ and $y$.
 Moreover, aside from the independence of the draws of alternatives, the requisites on $\la$, stated in Assumption~\ref{cond:3S}, are minimal.
 In particular, calculating the Kemeny estimator does not require any assumptions on $q$ and $\la$.
 It requires Alice to specify $\P$, but allows her to be largely agnostic about the rest of the model.

-Concerning the class $\P$, two remarks are in order.
-First, Assumption~\ref{cond:2} does not require that the preferences in $\P$ be transitive.
-Thus, our framework can handle theories that contain intransitive choice.
-Secondly, Assumption~\ref{cond:2} demands that $\P$ be closed.
-The full set of locally strict preferences is not closed in general (Section~\ref{sec:sinewave} discusses the key issues).
-When this is the case, working with a smaller set of preferences makes the class closed.
-Sections~\ref{sec:applications-1} and~\ref{sec:applications-2} provide several examples.

 Having the guarantee that preference estimates converge accurately, Alice may want to know how large of a sample is needed to estimate the subject's preference within a given approximation error.
-Our third result, a quantitative version of Theorem~\ref{thm:consistency}, establishes lower bounds on the rate of convergence.
+Our third result establishes lower bounds on the rate of convergence.

 To state the result, we introduce some terminology.
 For any $\eta > 0$ and any $\delta \in (0,1)$, let $N(\eta,\da)$ be the smallest value of $N$ such that for all $n \ge N$, and all underlying subject preferences ${\succeq}^* \in \P$,